snl-dakota/dakota/docs/user/usingdakota/output/hdf/organizationofresults.rst

 Best Parameters
 ===============

-Dakota's optimization and calibration methods report the parameters at the best point (or points, for multiple :dakkw:`final solutions<method-final_solutions>`) discovered.
+Dakota's optimization and calibration methods report the parameters at the best point (or points, for multiple ``final solutions``) discovered.
 These are stored using the scheme decribed in the variables section.
 When more than one solution is reported, the best parameters are nested in groups named set:<N>, where <N> is a integer numbering the set and beginning with 1.

 State (and other inactive variables) are reported when using :dakkw:`objective functions<responses-objective_functions>` and for some :dakkw:`calibration<responses-calibration_terms>` studies.
 However, when using configuration variables in a calibration, state variables are suppressed.